-The bonus inflating factor in 2019 was 15%.
-Because of the increase in option expense in 2020, the Compensation Committee reduced the inflating factor to zero for employees who received 2020 options, and from 15% to 10% for those employees who did not receive 2020 options.
-As a result of the combination of the lower MB base value and a lower inflating factor for 2020, the MB for employees who received options in 2020 was generally 32.4% lower than in 2019, and 25.7% lower for those who did not receive 2020 options.
+The bonus inflating factor in 2023 was 10% for employees who did not receive an option award.
+The Compensation Committee reduced the inflating factor to zero for employees who received an award.
+In 2022, the inflating factor rule was the same as in 2023.
+As a result of the combination of a lower MB base value and the 10% inflating factor for 2023, the change in MB for employees generally ranged from minus 12% (for those who had received 2023 options) to minus 3% relative to 2022, for the same level of individual contribution.
+For new employees or for those with greater levels of contribution than in the prior year, MBs were higher.
 As in prior years, Mr. Cornwell's MB was consistent with other participants in the MB Plan, with the exception that he does not participate in the bonus inflating factor.